Yonet/Angular-Interview-Questions/README.md

 #### Animations Questions:

-* How do you define transion between two states in Angular?
+* How do you define transition between two states in Angular?
 * How do you define a wildcard state?

 #### Architecture Questions: